![]() |

 - For the skillet, vegetable oil or bacon grease

-- Fresh or frozen blueberries for the pancakes themselves, optional (see TIPS)
+- Fresh or still-frozen blueberries for the pancakes themselves, optional (see TIPS)

-- To serve, sour cream (my favorite with blueberry pancakes) or maple syrup
+- To serve, sour cream (my favorite with any blueberry pancakes) or maple syrup

-BLUEBERRY COMPOTE Combine the blueberries, sugar and lime zest in a medium saucepan and bring to a boil.
-Let simmer until the juices thicken slightly.
+WARM BLUEBERRIES Combine the blueberries, sugar and lime zest in a medium saucepan and bring to a boil.
+Lower the heat to maintain a simmer, let simmer until the juices thicken slightly.

 CORNMEAL PANCAKES In a large bowl, stir together the cornmeal and other dry ingredients.
 Separately, whisk the egg and oil together, then whisk in the milk.
 Stir the egg-milk mixture into the dry ingredients (the batter will be thinner than typical pancake batter).